When A Child Support Order No Longer Fits

-Parents seek an Oklahoma child support modification for many reasons, including changes in their financial circumstances, changes to a non-custodial parent’s financial position and changes in the law.
+Parents seek a Tulsa child support modification for many reasons, including changes in their financial circumstances, changes to a non-custodial parent’s financial position, and changes in the law.
 Our knowledge of Oklahoma child support laws and our experience in Tulsa family courts can provide you the confidence that your motion to modify is reasonable and defensible.

 We’ve also developed an online child-support calculator for those who need to determine child support obligations under the latest law, which we provided to the public at an online Oklahoma law wiki.
-Contact a Tulsa modification attorney at the Wirth Law Office today for a free consultation to find out if you would benefit from a motion to modify child support.
-Call (918) 879-1681.
+Contact a Tulsa child support modification attorney from Wirth Law Office today for a free consultation to find out if you would benefit from a motion to modify child support.
+Call 918-879-1681.

 Changes in the Law

 Oklahoma child support law changed significantly in 2009.
 The changes don’t automatically entitle parents to modification of child support orders.
 Even if parents attempt to file a motion to modify based on changes in the law, they’ll need to demonstrate a change of conditions other than changes in the law to justify a modification.
 The modification must be in the best interests of the child or children.

 If a motion to modify child support meets that burden of proof, new child support amounts will be based on the new law.
 Esquire Empire —a legal wiki about Oklahoma law — provides details about Oklahoma child support law, including 9 things you need to know about 2009 changes that could alter the amount of child support you must pay or be paid if a child support order is modified.